serverpod/serverpod/templates/serverpod_templates/PROJECTNAME_server/README.md

+# projectname_server

-## This is the starting point for a Serverpod server.
+This is the starting point for your Serverpod server.

 To run your server, you first need to start Postgres and Redis.
 It's easiest to do with Docker.